qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config.rst

     - Various options that taylor the *compile* action.
   * - dependencies
     - Fine-tune dependency processing.
+  * - environment
+    - Define key:value pairs for the app.
   * - exclude
     - Exclude classes from processing of the job.
   * - include